-Every year, the (Dutch) Shopping Tomorrow initiative brings together a large group subject matter experts (450 this year) to tackle specific busnisess challenges about — you guessed it — how consumers are shopping in the near future (tackling both online and offline).
+Every year, the (Dutch) Shopping Tomorrow initiative brings together a large group subject matter experts (450 this year) to tackle specific business challenges about — you guessed it — how consumers are shopping in the near future (tackling both online and offline).

 In 2016 I was part of the ‘Revenue Optimization’ group for the second time.
 Together with 18 other experts improved on the process of optimizing on-site revenue that we first created in 2015.